ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> “**CNAME record is wrong**”<br><br>
 >> The CNAME record value required to configure the DKIM was not entered correctly.
 You must configure the DNS zone of the attached domain name correctly.
->> To configure your DNS zone, retrieve the values of the CNAME record that appears :
+>> To configure your DNS zone, retrieve the values of the CNAME record that appears:
 >>
 >>![email](images/dkim-503.png){.thumbnail}
 >>
 >> If we take the example of the capture above, the domain name is "**mydomain.ovh**" and we are asked to configure the "**2**" selector.
 Here, add a CNAME record with the subdomain value `ovhex1234567-selector2.domainkey.mydomain.ovh` and as a target `ovhex1234567-selector2.domainkey.7890.dkim.mail.ovh.net`.<br><br>
->> Once you have configured your DNS zone, wait for the DNS propagation to propagate (24 hours maximum)
+>> Once you have configured your DNS zone, wait for the DNS propagation (24 hours maximum).
->>
+>>.
 > **504**
 >>
 >> “**One CNAME record is missing**”<br><br>
 >> The CNAME record value required to configure the DKIM is missing.
 You will need to configure the DNS zone for the domain name you are attaching.
->> To configure your DNS zone, retrieve the values of the CNAME record that appears :
+>> To configure your DNS zone, retrieve the values of the CNAME record that appears:
 >>
 >>![email](images/dkim-503.png){.thumbnail}
 >>
 >> If we take the example of the capture above, the domain name is "**mydomain.ovh**" and we are asked to configure the "**2**" selector.
 Here, add a CNAME record with the subdomain value `ovhex1234567-selector2.domainkey.mydomain.ovh` and as a target `ovhex1234567-selector2.domainkey.890123.dkim.mail.ovh.net`.<br><br>
->> Once you have configured your DNS zone, wait for the DNS propagation to propagate (24 hours maximum)
+>> Once you have configured your DNS zone, wait for the DNS propagation (24 hours maximum).
 >>

 #### From the OVHcloud API interface, how do I understand the status of the DKIM that is not working? <a name="api-error"></a>

-If you are using the OVHcloud APIs to configure your DKIM and it is not functional, please use the “[DKIM statuses](#dkim-status)” section of this guide to identify the status of your selectors.
+If you are using the OVHcloud API to configure your DKIM and it is not functional, please use the section “[The different states of DKIM](#dkim-status)” of this guide to identify the status of your selectors.

 Below, you will find the states that may block your DKIM from working, and the appropriate solution for each situation.

  - `WaitingRecord`: The DNS records are pending configuration or being validated in the DNS zone.
 A regular automatic check is carried out to see if the DNS record is present and correctly entered.
 Depending on your solution, follow **step 5** in the section “[Full DKIM configuration](#firststep)” to configure the DNS zone correctly for the domain name concerned.
- - `ready`: The DNS  are present in the zone.
-The DKIM can now be enabled.
+ - `ready`: DNS records are present in the zone.
+DKIM can now be enabled.
 Simply activate the selector by going to the section [Enable or change a DKIM selector](#enable-switch).
  - `deleting`: The DKIM is being deleted.
 Once you have deleted it, you will need to follow the section “[Full DKIM configuration](#firststep)”.
  - `disabling`: The DKIM is being disabled.
 Once you have done this, you can activate the selector by going to [Activate or change a DKIM selector](#enable-switch).
  - `todo`: The task has been initialised, it must be launched.
 After 24 hours, if your selector is still in this state, please open a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help), specifying the number of the selector concerned.